LUGBB/vvs-station-monitor/README.md

 blacklistLine            | data-blacklist-line             | Blacklist (regexp) for Line (eg. S1, 82, R123)
 whitelistLine            | data-whitelist-line             | Whitelist (regexp) for Line (eg. S1, 82, R123)
-maxEntries               | data-max-entries                | Max numbers of departures which will be shown toggleTime               | data-toggle-time                | Seconds between time toggle (see enableTimeToggle) enableTimeToggle         | data-enable-time-toggle         | Toggle between absolute and relative time
+maxEntries               | data-max-entries                | Max numbers of departures which will be shown timeToggle               | data-time-toggle                | Seconds between time toggle templateMain             | data-template-main              | Main wrapper template templateTitle            | data-template-title             | Template for only the station title templateTimetable        | data-template-timetable         | Template for the whole time table (with mustache loop) templateNoData           | data-template-no-data           | Template if there are no departures delayClasses             | *not available*                 | Definition of coloring (by using css classes) of the departure lines based on delay time translations             | *not available*                 | Object with all translations

 ## Clock